King Charles III Vows lifelong Service As Crowds Mourn Queen - UrduPoint

 Charles also expressed his "love" for his younger son Harry and Harry's wife Meghan who has levelled damaging criticisms against the royal family as the couple broke away to start a new life in the US.

-Buckingham Palace said the king and other members of the royal family would observe an extended mourning period from now until seven days after her funeral.
+The new king and other members of the royal family will observe an extended mourning period from Friday until seven days after her funeral.

 The date of the funeral, which will be attended by heads of state and government, has yet to be officially announced but is expected to be on Monday, September 19.